LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 * Using [Json.Net](https://www.newtonsoft.com/json) to parse data from the Http response message.

 You can use Visual Studio 2017 or using just Visual Studio code to open the example codes.
-We will provide .NET Core sample usage in the next section.
+We will take about sample usage in the next topic.

 ### How to use HttpClient

+It starts from explicitly create HttpClientHandler and then pass it to HttpClient.
+Next step application has to construct HttpRequestMessage and select HttpMethod Post or Get and then set Http header according to [REST API User Guide](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/docs?content=11928&type=documentation_item).
+To send Http Post message application just need to convert Json request message from the user guide to StringContent type and set it to Content of the HttpRequestMessage.

 The following sample codes demonstrate how to use HttpClient class to send Http request(Post/Get) and process Http response message using Json.NET.

 **Send Http Post**

 ```cs
   var rawExtractionUri = new Uri("https://hosted.datascopeapi.reuters.com/RestApi/v1/Extractions/ExtractRaw");